hyperledger/identus-edge-agent-sdk-ts/docs/sdk/classes/Apollo.md

 # Class: Apollo

-Apollo defines the set of cryptographic operations that are used in the Atala PRISM.
+Apollo defines the set of cryptographic operations.

 **`Abstraction`**